ayushnoori/metapaths/README.md

 `metapaths` is designed for the [R](https://www.r-project.org/) programming language and statistical computing environment.
 To install the latest version of this package, please run the following line in your R console:

+## Documentation

+Please visit [our website](https://www.ayushnoori.com/metapaths) for the latest documentation.

 ```{r}
 devtools::install_github("ayushnoori/metapaths")
 ```